HazyResearch/meerkat/docs/source/guide/slicing.rst

         new_dp = dp[0:100:10]
         new_dp

 Note that Python lists share this same slicing syntax.
-However, unlike with Python lists, there are other ways to select a subset of rows from a DataPanel.
+However, unlike a Python list, a DataPanel's rows can be selected in a few other ways.

 .. panels::